-These are five companies offering motorbike insurance in Ireland:
+These are four companies offering motorbike insurance in Ireland:

 You can go directly to an insurance provider or use a broker who will get quotes from a panel of insurers.

-Both Principal Insurance and Adelaide Motorbike Insurance work with a range of insurers to find the best value policy for you and your bike.
+Principal Insurance is a specialist broker and works with a range of insurers to find the best value policy for you and your bike.

 Motorcycle insurance can be costly, especially if you have a high powered bike or are a young, inexperienced rider.

 Here’s some tips to keep insurance costs down:

 Find comprehensive, affordable car insurance cover with help from Switcher.ie